The 24 Most Haunted Hotels in America

 Miss Molly’s Hotel, Fort Worth, Texas

 Located in the heart of the Fort Worth Stockyards National Historic District, Miss Molly’s Hotel is filled with history and haunts as it started as a brothel circa 1910.
 During this time, Fort Worth was a favorite stop during the cattle drives, and so many cowboys took solace knowing Miss Molly’s Hotel would be waiting for them with a hot bath and ladies of the evening for entertainment.
 Later converted to a boarding house, and then Fort Worth’s first bed and breakfast in 1989, Miss Molly’s Hotel offers eight themed guest rooms—each named appropriately to reflect the history of that particular room.
 The premier room, “Miss Josie” was the madam’s quarters during the bordello days and still serves as the most requested room.
-Sightings of the last madam, Ms. Josie King, have been reported; it is said she stands at the foot of the bed, watching over whomever is sleeping.
+Sightings of the last madam, Ms. Josie King, have been reported; it is said she stands at the foot of the bed, watching over whoever is sleeping.
 Reports of hearing footsteps in the room and in the private bath area in addition to hearing a woman’s voice during the night, only validate previous and similar claims.

 Omni Bedford Springs Resort, Bedford, Pennsylvania

 Legend has it that there are several ghostly spirits lurking in the historic Omni Bedford Springs.
 Many travelers to the resort claim ghostly encounters with spirits of past soldiers and small children who often creep into pictures.
 Some of the resort’s staff assert that there is also a ghost who sits in one of the cubicles in the reservations office that types heavily on one of the computer’s keyboards.
 Much of the paranormal activity may be attributed to the resort’s rich history.
 Built in 1796, the resort has played host to several U.S. Presidents and dignitaries and the resort’s former grounds were sacred healing grounds of Iroquois and Shawnee tribes.
-Here are 10 real life haunted houses you need to see.
+Here are 10 real-life haunted houses you need to see.

 The Kennebunk Inn, Kennebunkport, Maine